-- parents
+- parents and child

 - teachers, including learning support advisory teachers

 - SENCO

 - social care

 - health professionals

 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.
 A decision will be made by a group of people from education, health and social care about whether or not the child is eligible for an EHC Plan.
-Parents have the right to appeal against a decision not to initiate an Education, Health and Care needs assessment.
+Parents have the right to appeal against a decision not to initiate an Education, Health and Care needs assessment (EHCNA).
+An EHCNA will not always lead to an EHC Plan.
+It should not take more than 20 weeks from requesting an assessment to a final EHC Plan being issued.

-- 6. Managing children's needs on the SEN register - The SENCO will hold and maintain the SEN register.
+6. Managing children's needs on the SEN register

-- IEPs will be written by the class teacher, supported by the SENCO.
+- The SENCO will hold and maintain the SEN register. - IEPs will be written by the class teacher, supported by the SENCO.
 The targets on the IEP are based on collaboration between all the parties involved, i.e. teacher and teaching assistant, SENCO, specialist advice, the parent, and where appropriate the child.
-Targets set are:

-- Specific

-- Measurable

-- Achievable

-- Relevant

-- Time limited

-- The class teacher and teaching assistant will collect and record evidence of progress according to the success criteria described on the plan.

-- IEPs will be reviewed by the SENCO termly, but may be updated sooner if the outcomes have been achieved.

-- The cost of engaging additional support and specialist services is monitored by the Head teacher and Governors.
+Targets set are: - Specific - Measurable - Achievable - Relevant - Time limited - The class teacher and teaching assistant will collect and record evidence of progress according to the success criteria described on the plan. - IEPs will be reviewed by the class teacher and SENCO termly but may be updated sooner if the outcomes have been achieved. - New targets will be set termly, once previous targets have been reviewed - The cost of engaging additional support and specialist services is monitored by the Headteacher and Governors.